mobxjs/mobx/README.md

 Please note that adding the `@observable` annotations to a function does not result in an observable property (as would be the case when using `props`) but in an observable function, to make sure the compile time type matches the runtime type of the function.
+In most cases you probably want to annotate a getter instead.

 ## Observing changes